 - Warranties and shipping: Companies may offer free shipping and warranties.

-These knee braces may help with stabilizing the knee, offering pain relief, and providing extra support.
+These knee braces may help with stabilizing the knee, relieving pain, and providing extra support.

-McDavid’s ELITE Bio-Logix Knee Brace is a functional brace.
-The company says it can help with pain relief and provide stability and support for most knee injuries.
+McDavid ELITE Bio-Logix Knee Brace is a functional brace.
+The company says the brace can help with pain relief and provide stability and support for most knee injuries.

 The brace has the following features:

-- suitable for the right or left knee
+- suitable for the right and left knee

 - various size options